lucatume/di52/README.md

 ## Service providers
 To avoid passing the container instance around (see [Service Locator pattern](https://en.wikipedia.org/wiki/Service_locator_pattern "Service locator pattern - Wikipedia")) or globalising it all the binding should happen in the same PHP file: this could lead, as the application grows, to a thousand lines monster.
-To avoid that the container supports service providers: those are classes implmenting the `tad_DI52_ServiceProviderInterface` interface, or extend the read to use `tad_DI52_ServiceProvider` class, that allow organizing the binding registrations into logical, self-contained and manageable units:
+To avoid that the container supports service providers: those are classes implmenting the `tad_DI52_ServiceProviderInterface` interface, or extend the ready to use `tad_DI52_ServiceProvider` class, that allow organizing the binding registrations into logical, self-contained and manageable units:

 ```php
 // file ProviderOne.php